Infragistics-BusinessTools/Slingshot-Documentation/reveal-images/en/datasources/supported-data-sources/instagram.md

 # Instagram

-The *Instagram* data source connector in *Analytics* allows you to bring your Instagram Insights to Slingshot.
+The *Instagram* data source connector in *Analytics* allows you to bring your Instagram insights to Slingshot.

 ## Prerequisites